Hopefulness and Hospice

 From New Year's Day through New Year’s Eve, holidays are time to gather with loved ones.
 It is typically a joyous time of enjoying traditions and each other.
 Yet if you are visiting a friend or relative with a life-limiting or terminal illness you may be apprehensive that emotions will overshadow the conversation.
 You wonder: What can I say?

-"People want to be treated like people no matter their age, their illness, or the time of year," said Jamie Rudy, LSW, MSW, of Social Services with Angelic Hospice Care.
+"People want to be treated like people no matter their age, their illness, or the time of year," said Dan Mikus, CEO of Angelic Health.
 "You treat the sick or terminally ill the same way you would treat any person around any holiday, birthday or other celebratory event.
 It's a time of promoting joy, the purpose of life, and spending time with those you love."

-NHPCO encourages all families who are diagnosed with a serious illness to ask their healthcare providers about hospice and palliative care services.
-Hospice and palliative services are fully-covered under Medicare, Medicaid and many private insurances.
+Angelic Health encourages all who are diagnosed with a serious illness to ask their healthcare providers about hospice and palliative care services.
+Hospice and palliative services are fully covered under Medicare, Medicaid, and many private insurances.

 In general, the best way to help those who are grieving during the holidays is to let them know you care.
 They need to be remembered, and they need to know their loved ones are remembered, too.
 Local hospice grief counselors emphasize that friends and family members should never be afraid of saying or doing the wrong thing, because trying and showing concern will be appreciated.